Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 - the value of a deterministic variable depends on the variables that are directly specified in its definition: here, $q$ depends on $T$ and $r$.
 Whenever the value of $T$ changes during the MCMC, this will change the value of $q$

-- the probability of a stochastic variable depends on the variables that are directly specified in its definition: here, $k$ depends on $q$, and thus, if the value of $q$ changes during the MCMC (which will happen each time the value of $T$ will change), this will change the probability of observing $k = k_{obs}$.
+- the probability of a stochastic variable depends on the variables that are directly specified in its definition: here, $k$ depends on $q$, and thus, if the value of $q$ changes during the MCMC (which will happen each time the value of $T$ changes), this will change the probability of observing $k = k_{obs}$.

 The dependencies between the model variables can be visualized in terms of a graphical model.
 This point will be explained on the board.